jtheisen/reconciler/readme.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4qjaph7n7hpptso7/branch/master?svg=true)](https://ci.appveyor.com/project/jtheisen/reconciler/branch/master)

-> **Warning:** This library is unmaintained.
-I was motivated to create
-> this initial effort, but I want to be upfront
-> with any potential users that I won't develop it any further.
-> (Last small maintenance was 10/2022 upgrading to EFCore6/.NET6 with version 0.3;
-> the previous releases did not work at all under .NET6 and threw a runtime error)

 > **Warning:** The EF Core variant in versions prior to 0.3 on .NET Core became
 > buggy with a change in semantics of later EF Core releases.
 > I don't know with exactly which